bitmask/migraine-plots/README.md

 Red dots above headache data indicate my period, light red is spotting only.

 ## Headache intensity by week with medication
-These figures, one page per year, show the count of headache hours per week at each severity level, and are aligned with line graphs that track changes in medication.
+These figures (plots/migraine-weeks-YYYY.pdf), one page per year, show the count of headache hours per week at each severity level, and are aligned with line graphs that track changes in medication.

 Bar charts indicate the number of hours per week spent with each headache severity